teoat/zenith/docs/standards/comprehensive_standards_framework.md

 # 6. Access Control Implementation

 ## 6.1 Purpose
-These work instructions provide step-by-step guidance for implementing and managing access controls in the 378x492 Fraud Detection Platform.
+These work instructions provide step-by-step guidance for implementing and managing access controls in the Zenith Fraud Detection Platform.

 ## 6.2 Procedures